The Pallas Cat or Manul: Facts, Conservation, and Toxoplasmosis

 Like many animals classified as "near threatened" by the IUCN, the Pallas cat population is in danger of entering the more serious "vulnerable" category.
 Education of the public and enforcement of wildlife protection laws are important strategies to help the cat population.
 The Pallas cat does have the advantage of preferring to live in remote areas, but unfortunately humans are gradually encroaching on these areas.
 Captive-bred animals can't be released into the wild unless they are free of toxoplasmosis, so dealing effectively with this disease is another very important strategy for Pallas cat conservation.

 Although Pallas cats are quite common in captivity, there is much that is unknown about their lives in the wild.
 Camera trapping (filming wild animals with an unattended camera) has begun.
-Hopefully this and other techniques will enable us to learn more about wild Pallas cats and also help us to protect them.
+Hopefully this and other techniques will enable us to learn more about the wild cats and also help us to protect them.

 © 2012 Linda Crampton